exponea/exponea-android-sdk/Documentation/firebase.md

 If you run the app, the SDK should the track push token to the Engagement platform.
 If you enabled the self-check, it will you inform you of this.
 Alternatively, you can find the customer in the Engagement web app and check the customer property `google_push_notification_id`.

+A push token is typically generated at the first application start, but it has its own lifecycle.
+Your `FirebaseMessagingService` implementation is triggered only if a token is created or its value has changed.
+Please validate your expectations against the defined [token update triggers](https://firebase.google.com/docs/cloud-messaging/android/client#sample-register)

+> ❗️
+>
+> As of Android 13 (API level 33), a runtime notification permission must be registered in your `AndroidManifest.xml` and must also be granted by the user for your application to be able to show push notifications.
+The SDK takes care of registering the permission.
+However, your app must ask for notification permission from the user by invoking `Exponea.requestPushAuthorization(context)`.
+Refer to [Request Notification Permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#request-notification-permission) for details.
+>
+> If your marketing flow strictly requires normal push notifications usage, configure the SDK to track only authorized push tokens by setting [requirePushAuthorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration) to `true`.
+Refer to [Require Notification Permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#require-notification-permission) for details.

 > ❗️
 >
 > If you are integrating a new Firebase project in an existing project, or if you are changing Firebase project completely, you may face an issue that your 'FirebaseMessagingService' is not called automatically.